How to attract the right people into your life

 They spent all their time teaching me how little I deserved, that my needs didn't matter.
 In addition, they made sure I knew how much I irritated and burdened them.

-In essence, they taught me I should be grateful to anyone who would deign to spend time with me.
+In essence, they taught me to grateful to anyone who would deign to spend time with me.
 And that's the mindset I operated from for most of my life.

 Post-healing, however, I've learned that length does not dictate the worth of a relationship.
 Healthy relationships consist of shared values, open and honest communication, and mutual support.